gramps-project/gramps-web-docs/docs/en/development/backend/api.md

 # API specification

-The full API specification for the Gramps Web API can be found  at [https://gramps-project.github.io/gramps-web-api/](https://gramps-project.github.io/gramps-web-api/).
+The interactive API specification (Swagger UI) is served directly by your Gramps Web instance at `/api/swagger-ui` – for example `https://mygrampsweb.example.com/api/swagger-ui`.

+You can also reach it from [User Settings](../../user-guide/settings.md) via the **Launch Swagger** button, which opens the Swagger UI with your session token pre-filled.